 An incision will be made in the skin over your infected joint.
 Your surgeon will cut the tissue around the joint and open it widely.
 He or she will then remove the pus and dead tissue.
 The joint will be rinsed with sterile fluid.
 Depending on the type of joint, your surgeon will put in a drain or pack the wound with gauze.
 The wound will be closed with stitches and covered with a bandage.

 - A splint may be placed around your joint.
 This will help prevent movement so your joint can heal.

 - A bandage will cover your wound to keep the area clean and dry.
 Healthcare providers will change the bandage and check the wound often.

 - Joint movement is started as soon as the infection is under control.
 Healthcare providers will help you with exercises to improve your range of motion and your muscle strength.
-Depending on which joint is affected, you will slowly be allowed to bear more weight.
-Do not get out of bed on your own until your healthcare provider says you can.
-Sit or lie down right away if you feel weak or dizzy.
-Then press the call light button to let healthcare providers know you need help.
-Talk to healthcare providers before you get up the first time.
-They may need to help you stand up safely.
+Depending on which joint is affected, you will slowly be allowed to put more weight on the joint.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.